A love of food, nutrition and pumpkins, of course.

 The food you will find on Once Upon a Pumpkin and on Instagram is the food I eat!
 I used to have a restricted view on what I could and could not eat, constantly picking apart the things I didn’t like about my body, feeling self conscious to the max day after day.

 Now I approach food and nutrition differently.
 I eat food that makes me feel good and makes me happy.
 I honor my body by resting when I need to and finding workouts that I truly love to do.
 I don’t stress if I go a meal without vegetables or a day without a workout because I know the next day is a new opportunity to move my body and fuel it in ways that make me feel good not according to the latest trend or fad diet.

-Having struggled with body image and self-perceived food rules during some of my teenage years, I knew I wanted to go into a field where I could communicate to others that it is possible to have a positive relationship with food, love your body and live your life free from constantly dieting.
-It took me a lot of personal growth to get to a place where food rules no longer exist for me, a place where I celebrate my body for what it can do for me instead of
+Having struggled with body image and self-perceived food rules during some of my teenage years, I knew I wanted to go into a field where I could communicate to others that it is possible to have a positive relationship with food, love your body and live your life free from constantly dieting and stressing about food.
+It took me a lot of personal growth to get to a place where food rules no longer exist, a place where I celebrate my body for what it can do for me instead of picking it apart.

 B.A.
 Dietetics, Michigan State University

 Dietetic Internship: Aramark Distance Dietetic Internship

 Registered Dietitian Nutritionist, Academy of Nutrition and Dietetics